jthomerson/url-search-params-polyfill/README.md

 // from location.search, will remove first "?" automatically
 var search4 = new URLSearchParams(window.location.search);

-// from anther URLSearchParams object var search5 = new URLSearchParams(search2);
+// from another URLSearchParams object var search5 = new URLSearchParams(search2);

 // from a sequence